 In a blog post directed at tarot card readers new

 to the tradition, a veteran reader advised that it

 can be overwhelming and easy to get lost in the

 esoteric systems made up by tarot cards.
-2 The

 author told young users to form a personal connection with the